cloudirector/YD-RP2040_Testing/README.md

 Once in Session the light should be blinking.

 Click and hold on the blue first module, hold on the blank second module.

+The first module is a sha265 benchmark and the second one is just rubberducky